-Reference Plant Name Cost Category 2020 2025 2030 2035 Frame GT East All-In Capital Cost (\$/kW) 817 797 777 758 Levelized Fixed Cost (\$/kW-yr) 147.64 145.49 143.26 140.95 Levelized Cost of Energy (\$/MWh) 134.45 138.10 140.48 140.86 All-In Capital Cost (\$/kW) 814 794 775 755 Frame GT Levelized Fixed Cost (\$/kW-yr) 125.97 123.70 121.40 119.10 VVest 1 Levelized Cost of Energy (\$/MWh) 129.44 132.69 134.72 134.86 All-In Capital Cost (\$/kW) 814 794 775 755 Frame GT West Levelized Fixed Cost (\$/kW-yr) 174.13 171.54 168.84 165.95 Levelized Cost of Energy (\$/MWh) 151.43 154.53 156.38 156.25
+- Reference Plant Name Cost Category 2020 2025 2030 2035 All-In Capital Cost (\$/kW) 817 797 777 758 Frame GT Levelized Fixed Cost (\$/kW-yr) 147.64 145.49 143.26 140.95 East Levelized Cost of Energy (\$/MWh) 127.83 131.37 134.02 134.98 All-In Capital Cost (\$/kW) 814 794 775 755 Frame GT Levelized Fixed Cost (\$/kW-yr) 125.97 123.70 121.40 119.10 West 1 Levelized Cost of Energy (\$/MWh) 122.85 126.81 128.61 129.36 Frame GT West All-In Capital Cost (\$/kW) 814 794 775 755 Levelized Fixed Cost (\$/kW-yr) 174.13 171.54 168.84 165.95 Levelized Cost of Energy (\$/MWh) 144.84 148.02 150.27 150.75

-Table H - 10: Frame Gas Turbine Cost Summary · · J
+Table H - 10: Frame Gas Turbine Cost Summary

 - When estimating the capital cost of gas peakers in the Sixth Power Plan, there was an assumption that the economic recession of 2008-09 was coming to an end and that prices would drop in 2010.
 In reality, it appears that the effects of the recession continued past 2010 and prices did not drop as quickly as expected.
 This resulted in a higher capital cost estimate for gas peaking power plants in 2016 than was anticipated for the same year in the Sixth Plan analysis. - Since the Sixth Power Plan, gas peaking technologies have continued to improve and become more efficient.
-The heat rate for the all gas peaking technologies has improved (lowered) for reference plants in the Seventh Power Plan, as compared to the Sixth Plan. - All the gas peaking technology reference plants are configured to approximate the capacity of the most recent gas peaker developed in the region - Portland General Electric's Port Westward II, a 220 megawatt reciprocating engine. - Since the Sixth Power Plan, natural gas fuel price forecasts have dropped significantly (45% drop in near term) lowering the overall levelized cost of energy for gas plants.
+The heat rate for the all gas peaking technologies has improved (lowered) for reference plants in the Seventh Power Plan, as compared to the Sixth Plan. - All the gas peaking technology reference plants are configured to approximate the capacity of the most recent gas peaker developed in the region - Portland General Electric's Port Westward II, a 220 megawatt reciprocating engine plant. - Since the Sixth Power Plan, natural gas fuel price forecasts have dropped significantly (over 45% drop in near term) lowering the overall levelized cost of energy for gas plants.

-Utility Scale Solar Photovoltaic
+Utility-Scale Solar Photovoltaic

 Description of Reference Plants.
-Four reference plants were defined for utility scale solar.
+Five reference plants were defined for utility scale solar.
 All of the plant capacities are defined in terms of megawatts (alternating current - AC) configured with crystalline silicon based modules mounted on single-axis trackers.
 The reference plants are modeled to have a 30-year lifetime with an annual degradation of one percent.
 To be consistent with utility scale solar development across the US, the project sponsor was assumed to be an independent power producer.
 Due to the rapidly changing cost environment for solar technology, a forecast of capital costs was developed, along with a low and high cost range.
 The first solar PV reference plant is a 20 megawatt (AC) plant located in Southern Idaho and is based on the midrange capital cost estimate.
-A larger plant, 50 megawatt (AC) in the same location but with the low range estimated capital and O&M cost.
+Another larger plant, 50 megawatt (AC), is in the same location but with the low range estimated capital and O&M cost.
 The third reference plant located in Southern Idaho contains an estimate for additional transmission related costs to bring the power to the West side.
-One reference plant was defined for the West side, where the solar resource is not as favorable.
-The low cost estimate was used for this plant.
-Tables H-11 and H-12 provide a summary of the plants.
+Two reference plants were defined for the West side, where the solar resource is not as favorable, but transmission is available.
+The medium and the low capital cost estimates were used to define these plants.
+Tables H-11 and H-12 provide a summary.